Krinkled White Peony

 This elegant variety, has loads of single crinkled snowy-white blooms with a contrasting mound of golden-yellow stamens; this is an early season bloomer

-Krinkled White Peony features bold lightly-scented white frilly flowers with yellow centers at the ends of the stems from late spring to early summer.
+Krinkled White Peony features bold lightly-scented white frilly flowers with gold centers at the ends of the stems from late spring to early summer.
 The flowers are excellent for cutting.
-Its compound leaves remain green in color throughout the season.
+Its glossy compound leaves remain dark green in color throughout the season.
 The fruit is not ornamentally significant.

 Krinkled White Peony is an herbaceous perennial with a more or less rounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.